 Cooking over fire is older than civilization, but it keeps returning as a food trend, always with a new quirk or re-brand.
-This year it seems to be going under the name of ‘live fire cooking’, with the emphasis on cooking over wood or coals rather than with gas.
+Nowadays, it seems to be going under the name of ‘live fire cooking’, with the emphasis on cooking over wood or coals rather than with gas.

 BBQs aren’t only the home of steaks and popping bangers; fresh veg can be just as happy above a pile of glowing embers.
 Here are my tips for feasting on flame-grilled flora: